michaelplanknz/structured-inference/README.md

 - Theta0 - initial condition for the parameter values to use for the optimisation routine.
 - lb - lower bound for the target parameter values
 - ub - upper bound for the target parameter values
-- profileRange - profile intervals for each parameter will be from (1-profileRange)*M to (1+profileRange)*M where M is the value of that parameter at the MLE.
+- profileRange - profile intervals for each parameter will be from (1-profileRange)*m to (1+profileRange)*m where m is the value of that parameter at the MLE.
 - parsToOptimise - indices defining which parameter(s) in mdl.parLbl are inner parameters.
 - runningValues - values of the inner parameter(s) to use when solving the forward model.
 - gridSearchFlag - set to 1 to do a preliminary grid search of the inner parameter if the default starting value returns NaN (only works for a single inner parameter).